rabebsdiri45/Beev_UseCase/README.md

 ### car_data.csv

-- There are multiple rows for the same `(make, model)` pair with different attributes such as years, prices, and engine types.
+- There are multiple rows for the same `(Make, Model)` pair with different attributes such as years, prices, and engine types.
 This will pose a problem when attempting to join the two datasets for any analysis.

 # Database Model